User Guide Cancel

 For example, click the triangle besides Motion or click Motion to expand the effect.
 You can move the sliders to adjust the scale, rotation, and so on.

-You can apply a combination of effects by applying different adjustgment layers, in Expert view.
-To create an adjustment layer in Expert view, follow these steps:
+You can apply a combination of effects by applying different adjustment layers, in Advanced view.
+To create an adjustment layer in Advanced view, follow these steps:

 1. Click Effects on action bar.